raspberrypilearning/solar-system-simulator/en/step_1.md

 Get introduced to Python dictionaries by creating a model of the Solar System.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">**The limits of models:**</span> Even the most advanced models smiplify things, or leave out details, to make them easier to build and run.
-This model keeps the order of the planets' speeds and sizes, but not their exact relationships.
-To keep Mercury large enough to click, and slow-moving enough for users to catch it, you need to ignore the fact that Neptune is more than 600 times slower, and Jupiter is over 24000 times its size!
+<span style="color: #0faeb0">**The limits of models:**</span> Even very advanced models leave out details, to make them easier to build and run.
+This model keeps the order of the planets' speeds and sizes.
+But, for example, Mercury needs to be slow enough to click.
+So the model makes Mercury faster than the other planets, but not as fast as it really is.
 </p>

 You will: